heeesoo/Summer_Bootscamp_2024/README.md

 ■ Supplementary Explanation for Toy Project

 * Lab01, Lab02 : RCA is limited to 4 bits because it applies carry to the next calculation, which slows down the process.
 Calculations beyond 4 bits are performed using CLA.

+* Lab03, Lab04 : In Lab03, the Subtractor is a basic 16-bit subtractor using 2's complement.
+In Lab04, the Subtractor is designed using gate-level design by employing instances of Half-Subtractor, Full-Subtractor, and each higher-level module.